Chart Color Schemes

 Employment performance in Tumut Surrounds exceeds national averages across key labour market indicators

-Tumut Surrounds has a balanced workforce with both white and blue collar jobs.
-The unemployment rate in June 2025 was 3.3%.
+Tumut Surrounds has a balanced workforce consisting of both white and blue collar jobs.
+The unemployment rate as of June 2025 is 3.3%.

 Frequently Asked Questions - Employment